MouseLand/rastermap/README.md

 y = model['embedding'] # neurons x n_components
 ```

-To draw ROIs around points in the GUI, you draw lines and then resize them.
-The neurons' activity traces then show up on the right side of the GUI sorted along this "line axis" that you've drawn.
-To start drawing a line, hold down SHIFT and click for the first point, click for the endpoint, and then resize the box and click again to complete it.
-Do NOT hold down the mouse, that will just drag you all over the place :) To update the plot on the right with the selected cells on the left, hit the SPACE key.
-You can delete the last ROI with the DELETE button, or delete a specific ROI by clicking inside that ROI and holding down ALT.
-You can save the ROIs you've drawn with the "save ROIs" button.

 NOTE: If you are using suite2p "spks.npy", then the GUI will automatically use the "iscell.npy" file in the same folder to subsample your recording with the chosen cells.